-Foreign material that is added into the electromagnetic field of a microwave resonator, shifts the resonance frequency of a triggered microwave and dampenes its resonance circuit (Fig. 2B/C).
+Foreign material that is added into the electromagnetic field of a microwave resonator, shifts the resonance frequency of a triggered microwave and dampens its resonance circuit (Fig. 2B/C).
 Thus, if a microwave resonator is part of a filter unit (Fig. 1/2A), the induced microwaves are affected by the accumulating filtered material, and it can thus be used to draw conclusions about filter load or even the composition of the filtered material itself.
 Integration of a microwave resonator into a filter unit can easily be accomplished by sewing or embroiding conductive material, in form of fibres or thin wires into (Fig. 2A), or by printing or spraying of it onto the filter material.
 Thus, production of such filter units, for example as disposable filters, can still be realized cost-effectively.

-- cost savings due to adjusted filter exchange cycles
+- Cost savings due to adjusted filter exchange cycles

-- in process monitoring of filter loads
+- In-process monitoring of filter loads

-- analysis of filtered material
+- Analysis of filtered material

-- filter damage or failure notification
+- Filter damage or failure notification

-- cost-effective production possible (e.g. disposable filters)
+- Cost-effective production possible (e.g. disposable filters)

 - Filtration of contents out of gases or potentially also fluids

-- suitable for various filter materials including porous ceramics, woven fabrics or fleeces
+- Suitable for various filter materials, including porous ceramics, woven fabrics or fleeces

 Simulations were conducted and a prototype was built and measured (Fig. 2).